TOKYO (TR) – Tokyo’s Asakusa district was once vaudeville and Moulin Rouge rolled into one.

 In the years leading up to and following World War II, Asakusa offered a vibrant blend of dance troupes and comedy teams.
 Its garish halls were the start for such legendary actors as Kiyoshi Atsumi, known for his starring role in the 48-episode Tora-san film series that began with “It’s Tough Being a Man.”
 The Denkikan, which opened in Asakusa in 1903, was Japan’s first film theater.
 Takeshi Kitano (“Violent Cop,” “Getting Any?”) famously launched his career as an emcee at the France-za burlesque theater in the early 1970s.

 The first Old Town Taito Intl.
-Comedy Film Festival, which will run Nov.
-21-24 at theaters and halls in Tokyo’s eastern Ueno and Asakusa districts is a chance, organizers say, for the metropolis to convey that it is more than simply a mix of shiny skyscrapers and elevated expressways.
+Comedy Film Festival, which will run between November 21 and 24 at theaters and halls in Tokyo’s eastern Ueno and Asakusa districts is a chance, organizers say, for the metropolis to convey that it is more than simply a mix of shiny skyscrapers and elevated expressways.

 “I want to show that Tokyo has more than one face,” says festival producer Seiko Ito, an Asakusa resident and entertainment personality.
 “I feel that not only Tokyo but all of Japan is becoming too similar.
 We are becoming culturally poor year by year.
 By doing this festival in the ‘old town,’ Tokyo can show that it has different expressions.”